1. How do I become involved in the Student Government Association?

 4. What does SGA do for me, the student?

 SGA serves as the student’s direct voice to the WVU administration.
-We meet regularly with representatives from Student Life and with President Gee to voice the opinions of the student body.
+We meet regularly with representatives from Student Life and with President Gee’s office to voice the opinions of the student body.
 The President of SGA also sits as a voting member on the University’s Board of Governors.
-SGA encourages students to inform us of your concerns so that we can better serve you.